-As part of our operating strategy, we continually monitor U.S. government spending and budgetary priorities to align our investments in new capabilities to drive organic growth, and also selectively pursue acquisitions, investments, partnerships, and joint ventures that broaden our domain expertise and service offerings, and/or establish relationships with new customers.
+As part of our operating strategy, we continually monitor U.S. government spending and budgetary priorities to align our investments in new capabilities to drive organic growth, and selectively pursue acquisitions, investments, partnerships, and joint ventures that broaden our domain expertise and service offerings, and/or establish relationships with new customers.
 These transactions pose many risks, including:

-- we may not be able to identify suitable acquisition and investment candidates at prices we consider attractive; - we may not be able to compete successfully for identified acquisition and investment candidates, complete acquisitions and investments on intended terms and timeline (including, without limitation, by failing to obtain required regulatory or other approvals in a timely manner), or accurately estimate the financial effect of acquisitions and investments on our business; - future acquisitions and investments may require us to issue common stock or spend significant cash, resulting in dilution of ownership or additional debt leverage; - we may have difficulty retaining an acquired company's key employees or clients; - we may have difficulty integrating personnel from the acquired company with our people and our core values; - we may have difficulty integrating acquired businesses and investments, resulting in unforeseen difficulties, such as incompatible accounting, information management, or other control systems, and greater expenses than expected; - acquisitions and investments may disrupt our business or distract our management from other responsibilities; - as a result of an acquisition or investment, we may incur additional debt and we may need to record write-downs from future impairments of intangible assets, each of which could reduce our future reported earnings; and - we may not be able to effectively influence the operations of our joint ventures or partnerships, or we may be exposed to certain liabilities if our partners do not fulfill their obligations.
+- we may not be able to identify suitable acquisition and investment candidates at prices we consider attractive; - as a result of deterioration of economic conditions, acquisition and investment candidates may choose to delay entering into acquisition or investment transactions until overall company valuations recover; - we may not be able to compete successfully for identified acquisition and investment candidates, complete acquisitions and investments on intended terms and timeline (including, without limitation, by failing to obtain required regulatory or other approvals in a timely manner, or required financing on acceptable terms), or accurately estimate the financial effect of acquisitions and investments on our business;

+- as a result of increased scrutiny by antitrust authorities, we may announce an acquisition or investment transaction that is challenged by such authorities or is ultimately not completed due to a failure to obtain antitrust or other related regulatory approvals; - future acquisitions and investments may require us to issue common stock or spend significant cash, resulting in dilution of ownership or additional debt leverage; - we may have difficulty retaining an acquired company's key employees or clients; - we may have difficulty integrating personnel from the acquired company with our people and our core values; - we may have difficulty integrating acquired businesses and investments, resulting in diminished strategic value of a potential transaction and unforeseen difficulties, such as incompatible accounting, information management, or other control systems, and greater expenses than expected; - · acquisitions and investments may disrupt our business or distract our management from other responsibilities; - as a result of an acquisition or investment, we may incur additional debt and we may need to record write-downs from future impairments of intangible assets, each of which could reduce our future reported earnings; and - we may not be able to effectively influence the operations of our joint ventures or partnerships, or we may be exposed to certain liabilities if our partners do not fulfill their obligations.